morphismz/morphismz.github.io/_publications/2023-03-01-eh-and-hopf.md

 citation: 'Baker, Raymond. (*forthcoming*). &quot; Eckmann-Hilton and the Hopf Fibration in Homotopy Type Theory.&quot; <i> CU Boulder</i>.
 1(1).'
 ---

+# Honors Thesis

+## Eckmann-Hilton and the Hopf Fibration in Homotopy Type Theory

 The thesis in in progress, to be completed sometime in 2023-03.
 For now, here is the introduction.

 #### [Introduction](http://morphismz.github.io/files/honors-thesis.pdf) :